Change the sound output settings on Mac

 Do any of the following to adjust your sound output settings:

-Adjust the balance or volume: Drag the volume slider.
+Adjust the volume: Drag the Output volume slider.

 Show a volume control in the menu bar: Select the “Show volume in menu bar” checkbox so you can turn the volume up or down from anywhere.